hpx2024/Dual-Attention/01.Instance-Level/readme.md

 python 3_testing_DA.py --exp_env 2 --model_key data-env1-foldable-randFeat-fea
 ```

-## Step 3: Train and Test the Model for MILP Objective Value
+## 3.2 Train and Test the Model for MILP Objective Value

 Train the model for objective-value prediction on the training set and evaluate it on the test set: